Q: How much is graduate tuition?

 A: The Office of Graduate Studies does not accept transfer credits.
 A student may petition the Graduate Program Director or the Dean of Graduate Studies for an exception.

-Q: As a GSC graduate, do I need to provide an official transcript?
+Q: I earned a bachelor's degree from GSC, do I need to provide an official transcript?

 A: GSC graduates do not need to provide an official transcript.
 Their academic record will be obtained by the program staff.